openhwgroup/cva6/docs/04_cv32a65x_design/source/port_compressed_decoder.rst

    * - Signal
      - IO
+     - Connection
+     - Type
      - Description
-     - connexion
-     - Type

    * - ``instr_i``
      - in
-     - Input instruction coming from fetch stage
      - FRONTEND
+     - Input instruction which can be compressed
      - logic[31:0]

    * - ``instr_o``
      - out
+     - ID_STAGE
-     - Output instruction in uncompressed format
+     - Output instruction which is uncompressed
-     - decoder
      - logic[31:0]

    * - ``illegal_instr_o``
      - out
+     - TO_BE_COMPLETED
-     - Input instruction is illegal
+     - Illegal instruction exception
-     - decoder
      - logic

    * - ``is_compressed_o``
      - out
+     - TO_BE_COMPLETED
-     - Output instruction is compressed
+     - report if instruction is compressed
-     - decoder
      - logic

-Due to cv32a65x configuration, some ports are tied to a static value.
-These ports do not appear in the above table, they are listed below

-none